Symmetry-Preserving Quadratic Lindbladian and Dissipation Driven Topological Transitions in Gaussian States: Symmetry preserving Lindbladian

+Here $\hat{H}$ refers to the system Hamiltonian and $\hat{L}_\mu$s are the dissipation operators.
 We consider Gaussian initial state $\hat\rho(t=0)$ of a set of fermion operators $\{\hat{c}^\dag_i\}$.
 The Hamiltonian $\hat{H}$ is a quadratic operator of these fermion operators, and all $\hat{L}_\mu$ are linear in these fermion operators, under which a Gaussian state can remain a Gaussian one during the Lindblad time evolution \cite{gauss2,correlation1,correlation2}.
 In this work, we deal with the most generic situations that $\hat{K}$, $\hat{H}$ and $\hat{L}_\mu$ do not commute with each other.

 We first study the cases that both the modular Hamiltonian and the Lindbladian possess a global $U(1)$ symmetry.
 This $U(1)$ symmetry can be either a spin $U(1)$ or a charge $U(1)$ symmetry.
 When interpreted as a charge (spin) $U(1)$ symmetry, the corresponding class describes insulators (superconductors).
 For superconductors with the spin $U(1)$ symmetry, one can always apply a particle-hole transformation to map the spin $U(1)$ symmetry into a charge $U(1)$ symmetry.
 Therefore, we present the following discussions in the context of the charge $U(1)$ symmetry.